wpilibsuite/allwpilib/README-CMAKE.md

 If this happens, make sure you have a JDK of at least version 8 installed, and that your JAVA_HOME variable is set properly to point to the JDK.

-In addition, if you do not need Java, you can disable it with `-DWITHOUT_JAVA=ON`.
+In addition, if you do not need Java, you can disable it with `-DWITH_JAVA=OFF`.